-Part II: Scientific report Target group: scientific peers and WWTF Purpose of use: review by original peer reviewers of the project; evaluation by former jury members Language: English Max.
-25.000 characters (including spaces) on max.
-10 pages in total (11pt font size, all data and figures have to be included in the 10 pages)
+Part II: Scientific report Target group: scientific peers and WWTF Purpose of use: review by original peer review- ers of the project; evaluation by former jury members Language: English Max.
+25,000 characters (including spaces) on max.
+10 pages in total (11pt font size, all data and fig- ures must be included in the 10 pages)